ubc-minetest-classroom/realterrain/README.md

 ### Biome Definitions

-Biomes are defined in settings.lua and are rounded to one of 17 values between 0 and 255.
+Biomes are defined in settings.lua and are represented by one of 17 values between 0 and 255, and 3 extra values for hard-coded biome definitions.
 Using the following color values in biomes.bmp will result in the corresponding biome:

 8-Bit Value | Hex Color | Color   | Biome
 | ------    | ------    | ------  | ------